arvindkush1996/InvisibleCloak/README.md

 # InvisibleCloak

-Being a Harry Potter fan, we all have cherished the mesmerising magical fantasy world.
+Being a Harry Potter fan, we all have cherished the mesmerising magical fantasy world.Have you always wondered how life would be if you had the superpower of being invisible, here’s how you can experience one — obviously this is not possible in real life but can be achieved with few lines of code in OpenCV.

-Minimum Requirements

-  -Python 3

-  -Numpy

-  -OpenCV

-Running the Program :

-1.Open Terminal and change to the 'Invisibility-Cloak' directory

-2.Step away from the background and run python3 cloak.py

-3.When the webcam opens up put any reddish cloth in front of the cam and see the magic
+Algorithm:

+1. Capture and store the background frame

+2. Detect the red coloured cloth using colour detection and segmentation algorithm.

+3. Segment out the red coloured cloth by generating a mask.

+4. Generate the final augmented output to create a magical effect.